 MARK FIELDS (skip this and go to the image galleries above if you wish).................is a graduate of Philadelphia's prestigious The Pennsylvania Academy of The Fine Arts.
 As a painter and photographer he has been concerned with using a refined and exacting technique as a way of achieving his imagery.
 Each body of work is categorized in the menu above.
 There is both Fine Art (Gallery) work and "commercial" photography on this site.
 His art and photography has been exhibited in over 30 academic and commercial art Galleries.
 In 2014 he was included in the annual abstract photography exhibition at LGTripp Gallery, Philadelphia and at The Pennsylvania Academy of the Fine Arts Alumni Gallery Juried show.
 Other exhibitions include Hous Projects Gallery in NYC and LA in "The Naked Truth" which included Herb Ritts, Robert Mapplethorpe, Helmut Newton, David La Chapelle and others.
-Other one person & group shows include Mangel Gallery, The Print Center, Nexus Gallery, The Walt Whitman Center for the Arts, The University City Science Center Gallery, Villanova University, The Phila.
+Additional exhibitions (group & solo) have been at Mangel Gallery, The Print Center, Nexus Gallery, The Walt Whitman Center for the Arts, The University City Science Center Gallery, Villanova University, The Phila.
 Art Alliance, St. Joseph's University and West Chester University and The Fox Art Gallery at The University of Pennsylvania all in the Philadelphia area.
 Other exhibitions include one person shows in Galleries in North Carolina, New Jersey and in Germany.
 For three consecutive years his work has been included in the photography auction in NYC sponsored by "Friends Without Borders" held by Phillips De Pury, one of the worlds premier auction houses.
 In addition to his work as a Fine Art Photographer, his skills are available as a digital retoucher and he offers his masterful skills as a printer to other photographers.
-His commercial photographs of Philadelphia are in numerous corporate collections including the Deloitte Corporation and Drexel University and in 2013 65 photographs were installed in one of Philadelphia's premier condominiums.
+When he has time he visits photography exhibitions and comments on then on his Blog Mark Fields Photo Talk.
+This Blog can be accessed through the menu.
+His commercial photographs of Philadelphia are in numerous corporate collections including the Deloitte Corporation and Drexel University.